Medicine at UEA

 Studying for a Postgraduate Diploma in Clinical Education at UEA will set you apart as a leader and educator in your field.
 Designed for health and social care professionals, it’s a great way to develop your teaching, support and supervision skills, so that you can help others to learn, whether in clinical practice or higher education.

-You can complete your Postgraduate Diploma in two years part-time or one year full-time, during which you’ll explore clinical education theory and practice, and apply your knowledge and skills to work-based projects.
+You can complete your Postgraduate Diploma in one year full-time or two years part-time.
+During this time, you’ll explore clinical education theory and practice and apply your knowledge and skills to work-based projects.
 You’ll develop fresh insights and a new level of critical thinking, and you’ll also get to grips with research methodologies.
 You’ll also develop fresh insights and get motivated to bring about change and promote excellence in clinical education.

 You’ll need to have access to teaching opportunities while you're on the course, to enable you to make concrete theory-practice links, and to facilitate work-based projects.